freebsdgirl/kirishima/README.md

 * Automate tasks—Home Assistant, Node-RED, or anything smart enough to take orders
 * Run entirely offline using open-source models, if you want to keep Big Cloud out
 * Maintain cross-platform context and reminders (think: “nag me about this at 4am, but only if I talk to you”)
+* Create, comment on, assign, and track GitHub issues directly from conversation—bug reports, TODOs, and dev notes are surfaced and managed by the AI itself, keeping the development loop tight and snappy

 Naturally, it’s containerized.

 ---